Churamani06/lifestyle_clinic/backend/SETUP.md

    npm start
    ```

-4. **Default Admin Account**
+4. **Create Admin Account**
-   - Username: `admin`
-   - Password: `admin123`
-   - The system will create this automatically if no admin exists
+   - You can create admin accounts using the API endpoint
+   - Use the `/api/admin-auth/create-admin` endpoint to create new admins

 ## API Endpoints